-Total receipts for the financial year were \$2.02m up 139% from \$0.85m in 2016.
-Revenue from continuing operations for the financial year increased 70% to \$1.7m up from \$1.0m in 2016.
+Total receipts for the financial year were \$2.02 million, up 139 percent from \$0.85 million in from 2016.
+Revenue from continuing operations for the financial year increased 70 percent to \$1.7 million up from \$1.0 million in 2016.

-The Group reported a loss of \$4.5 million for the financial year, down 26% from \$6.0 million in 2016.
-Net cash used in operating expenses more than halved (down 51%) to \$3.0 million.
+The Group reported a loss of \$4.5 million for the financial year, down 26 percent from \$6.0 million in 2016.
+Net cash used in operating expenses more than halved (down 51 percent) to \$3.0 million.
 Operating expenses have tightened, as the Company focused on streamlining and building its global distribution presence and leveraging key relationships with key retailers.

 This solid progress reflects the significant efforts made over the course of the financial year opening distribution channels, principally in the North American and Australian markets.
-Into this growing base of stores, the Company shipped close to 150,000 product units throughout the financial year.
+Into this growing base of stores the Company shipped close to 150,000 product units throughout the financial year.